Savvythelegend/PGDocs/docs/quickstart.md

 kubectl get pods -l cnpg.io/cluster=<CLUSTER>
 ```

-!!!
-Important
+:::important
 Note that we are using `cnpg.io/cluster` as the label.
 In the past you may
     have seen or used `postgresql`.
 This label is being deprecated, and
     will be dropped in the future.
 Please use `cnpg.io/cluster`.